Toss juggling: Exercise and fitness

 As exercise, juggling is a highly aerobic activity, increasing the heart rate and respiration.
 Juggling helps one to develop good hand-eye coordination, physical fitness and balance.

 Reflexes

 Juggling helps to develop quick reflexes, and in fact, jugglers develop "higher-order reflexes", reflexes not typically associated with normal human activity.
 These reflexes are formed through repetition of what are, at first, slowly learned and difficult processes.
 As the various processes develop into reflexive actions, additional, more difficult or complex skills are 'layered' atop previous, well-developed skills.
 These new more complex skills eventually become more reflexive, and eventually, various unusual high order reflexes develop.
-An example is that, while catching a raw chicken's egg may be quite challenging to a novice juggler, a more skilled juggler might be able to easily catch — unbroken — an egg thrown towards him without warning.
+An example is that, while catching a raw chicken's egg may be quite challenging to a novice juggler, a more skilled juggler might be able to easily catch—unbroken—an egg thrown towards him without warning.

-Meditation

-Paradoxically, the same processes that are well known for exercising the body, can also be a very relaxing activity.
-As meditation, juggling a repeating pattern or patterns can take one's mind off the stresses they might encounter in their daily lives.
-The constant rising and falling of the objects, the regularity of the rhythms, can become almost hypnotic, and the attention of a juggler while tightly focused on the juggling pattern may seem to expand and even to "encompass the universe."